-This metric belongs to the device part, which mainly depends on the tracking position prediction accuracy.
+This metric belongs to the device part, which mainly depends on the tracking pose prediction accuracy.

-Tracking position prediction error mainly refers to the relative position error which indicates the deviation of the relative position in the real world and the predicted position.
+Tracking pose prediction error mainly refers to the relative pose error which indicates the deviation of the relative pose in the real world and the predicted pose.
 This can be observed at OP-1 and derived by comparing the predicated spaces locations and real space locations, and detailed QoE metric is defined in the Table 6.3.3-1.